Sumith1896/Sumith1896.github.io/_posts/2015-06-05-GSoC-Progress-Week-1.md

 ### Progress

-I have completed the `UnivariatePolynomial` implementation in [PR 454](https://github.com/sympy/symengine/pull/454), the PR is ready to be merged and is up for final review.
+I have completed the `UnivariatePolynomial` implementation in [PR 454](https://github.com/sympy/symengine/pull/454), the PR is reviewed and merged.
 This `SymEngine` class can handle univariate polynomials and can handle all the basic polynomial manipulation.

 The current functionality of `UnivariatePolynomial` are:<br/>
 * two constructors of `UnivariatePolynomial` class, one using a `dict` of degree to coefficient and other is using a dense vector of coefficients.
 Note that this implementation is sparse. <br/>